sunny/actor/README.md

 ### Result

-All actors return a successful context by default.
+All actors return a successful result by default.
 To stop the execution and mark an actor as having failed, use `fail!`:

 ```rb